literalplus/dotfiles/README.md

 Use `sysapply.sh` to apply system-level configuration.

 ## Arch setup
-Use `archsetup.sh` for Arch Linux setup from archiso.
+Use `archsetup.sh` for Arch Linux setup from archboot (not archiso; it doesn't have Secure Boot support). https://pkgbuild.com/~tpowa/archboot/web/archboot.html

-Note that the default kernel line allocates no extra space, which you need to clone the git repo.
+Note that for the default vanilla archiso, the default kernel line allocates no extra space, which you need to clone the git repo.
 To change this, append `cow_spacesize=1G` to the kernel line when booting.

 ### Manual steps